 Within a team, you can't have two public workspaces with the same name.

-To convert an existing workspace to a public workspace, do the following:
+To convert an existing workspace to a public workspace in a Postman Free or Basic plan, do the following:

 To convert an existing workspace to a public workspace in a Postman Professional or Enterprise plan, do the following:

-2. Under Visibility, select Public from the dropdown list, enter an optional note, then Request Visibility Change.
+Enter an optional note, then select Request Visibility Change.

 An informative and inviting public workspace can help increase adoption of your APIs.
 To invite collaboration from other users on your public workspace, you need to have: